petersenpeter/CellExplorer/docs/index.md

 ### Tutorial for running the pipeline on your data
 There is a [tutorial script: CellExplorer_Tutorial.m](https://github.com/petersenpeter/Cell-Explorer/blob/master/CellExplorer_Tutorial.m) included for running the pipeline on your data.

-## The components of the Cell Explorer
-The Cell Explorer can be separated into three components:

-[1.
-Processing pipeline](/Cell-Explorer/pipeline/running-pipeline/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [2.
-Graphical interface](/Cell-Explorer/interface/interface/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [3.
-Database](/Cell-Explorer/database/preparation/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}

-## Please use below DOI for citing the Cell Explorer in your research and publications:
+## Citing the Cell Explorer in your research and publications
 Petersen, Peter Christian, & Buzsáki, György.
 (2020, January 10).
 The Cell Explorer: a graphical user interface and a standardized pipeline for exploring and classifying single cells (Version 1.1).
 Zenodo. http://doi.org/10.5281/zenodo.3604173

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3604173.svg)](https://doi.org/10.5281/zenodo.3604173)